My Pardon

 D. PersaudPickering, ON

-Got my pardon granted in November.
-Drove to Niagara Falls the next month with my kids.
+Pardon was granted in November.
+Drove to Niagara Falls with my kids next month.
 No rehearsed story at the border.
-No sweaty palms.
 Just... normal.
+Only knock is the Parole Board took 11 months but that's on them not you guys.

 S. NwosuRed Deer, AB

 I didn't even know the government fee dropped to $50.
-Every pardon company I called made it sound way more expensive than it actually is.
-MyPardon.ca showed me the real cost breakdown upfront.
+Every company I talked to made it sound way more expensive than it is.
+Minus one star because I want a mobile app but honestly that's a minor thing.

 M. AbdiEdmonton, AB